alibaba/hooks/packages/hooks/src/useTimer/index.en-US.md

   path: /state
 ---

-# useCountdown
+# useTimer

-A hook that can manage the countdown.
+A hook that can manage the timer.

 ## Examples